 A RACI matrix is a straightforward method for defining and documenting project roles and responsibilities.
 Using one will increase your chances of project success significantly.
 RACI was first introduced in the 1950s as the “Decision Rights Matrix.”
 It is the only project management tool that takes roles and people into account.
 RACI variants include RASCI, ARCI, and DACI.
-This article will discuss a raci matrix, its goals, benefits, and drawbacks.
+This article will discuss a RACI matrix, its goals, benefits, and drawbacks.

-What is the RACI Matrix?
+What is a RACI Matrix?

 - Responsible